imgag/RFC1_repeat_screening/README.md

 ### Input

-The tool needs the following input files:
+The tool needs the following input:

 - *vcf_list:* A file containing the single-sample VCF.GZ files of the samples to screen (one per line).
   Note: The VCF.GZ files have to contain the genotype *GT* as first entry of the *FORMAT* column!